 According to SHRM, 73% of recruiters report an increase in negotiating for higher salaries among candidates—up more than 20 percentage points since 2020.

 And according to CompTIA, 58% of companies report that beyond normal yearly increases, they are offering higher starting salaries and wages than last year.

 If the pandemic didn’t already prove this point, the remote world is expanding.
 Candidates are expecting remote flexibility to be part of any job offer.

 MATRIX Recruiting VP Justin Thomason confirmed that remote work has skyrocketed in client job orders.

-“At MATRIX, in the second half of 2020, we saw a remarkable 469% increase in the number of jobs we staff for our clients that allow for remote work over the same time period in 2019.
-In 2021 so far, more than 75% of all of our client jobs have allowed remote work; however, nearly 50% of these jobs specify the remote option as temporary.
+“At MATRIX, we have seen a remarkable 469% increase in the number of jobs we staff for our clients that allow for remote work over the same time period two years ago.
+In 2021, more than 75% of all of our client jobs allowed remote work; however, nearly 50% of these jobs specify the remote option as temporary.
 There’s no question people are changing jobs and if your organization is not offering fully remote capabilities, you’re missing out on great talent,” said Thomason.